ChrstphrHll/npc_gen/students/Julyo Agassi.md

 ---
 # Julyo Agassi
 ### Description
-- Dwarf Sorcerer from Beleriand
+- Dwarf Sorcerer from Aldercrown Empire
 - 5th year Assault student in Elkenval
 - shoulder length curly brunette hair that's plain, Green eyes, and Dark Brown skin
 - Is Stable and Harsh, and has Peace as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes